Finnish PM Sanna Marin says Europe isn't strong enough, would be in trouble without the US

 Story highlights

-US is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its war against Russia.
+The United States is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its ongoing war against Russia.

-US is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its war against Russia.
+The United States is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its ongoing war against Russia.

 "I must be brutally honest with you, Europe isn't strong enough right now," she said while addressing the Lowy Institute think tank in Sydney on Friday.
 "We would be in trouble without the United States."